AmanSrivastava12/keepNotes/README.md

 return middlewares;
 },

-After this run the npm eject command.

-Finally, run the command npm run allcmds to successfully run the project on your device.
+After that run the command 'npm run allcmds' and now your project is up and running.

+Short Summary - It is a website for maintaining and keeping track of your notes and blogs for your own use.
+The website also offers several features such as sign in, log in, sending some specific notes to your email ID among other things.

+Technologies used - HTML, CSS, Bootstrap, React, Express, Node, MongoDB